Brand differentiation: what is it and how can businesses achieve it?

-With a holistic view of your customer and empathy for their situation, your marketing department would be sure to avoid any outbound sales offers for upgrading their vehicle to a newer (more expensive) model.
+With a holistic view of your customers and empathy for their situation, your marketing department would be sure to avoid any outbound sales offers for upgrading their vehicle to a newer (more expensive) model.

 This kind of integrated view can be supported by artificial intelligence, but that in turn presents another conundrum for businesses.
 Ideally, employees will be supported in making good decisions and personalising the customer experience using AI, while protecting and retaining that high-touch service customers have come to expect.

 As organisations shift to digital business models, even the most established brands can falter if they fail to deliver the kind of digital convenience customers expect.

 Customers in Belgium are using all kinds of channels to interact with brands.
 Voice assistants and video chat are the least utilised of the 13 channels in our Connected Customers survey, with 16% and 19% of customers using them, respectively.

 Used by 51% of customers, social media is an important channel but by no means the preferred method of communication; email (97%), phone (84%), and in-person (73%) are most popular among customers from Belgium.